timescale/docs.timescale.com-content/README.md

   for a tutorial.
 + Adding '>ttt ' to the start of a blockquote (using '>') will create a "tip" callout.
 + Adding '>vvv ' to the start of a blockquote (using '>') will create a "warning" callout.
++ Adding 'fff ' to the start of a paragraph(line) will format it as a "footer link".

+_Make sure to include the space after the formatting command!_

 **Warning**: Note the single space required in the special formats before adding normal text.Adding 'ttt' or 'vvv' to the start of any standard paragraph will